torbsd/torbsd.github.io/docs/openbsd-chroot.md

 We have taken
-[the instructions in the TPO wiki](https://trac.torproject.org/projects/tor/wiki/doc/TorInChroot) as our model, and have adapted them to suit [OpenBSD](https://www.openbsd.org).
+[the instructions in the TPO wiki](https://trac.torproject.org/projects/tor/wiki/doc/TorInChroot) as a starting point, and have adapted them to suit [OpenBSD](https://www.openbsd.org).
 We assume basic Unix command-line skills and some familiarity with using OpenBSD; the [FAQs](https://www.openbsd.org/faq/) and